dophanh-26/CovidDataEngineering/README.md

 # CovidDataEngineering
-This repos contains crawl data - analyst - prediction code
+This repos contains crawl data - analyst - prediction code, dashboard pdf and powerpoint to representation